lucaelin/text2nosql-demo/README.md

 ### Iterative Training Process

-Once between 100 to 300 valid queries are collected using `Mistral-large` with few-shot prompting, we found that a fine-tuned `Mixtral-8x7b` already outperformed the initial approach.
+Once between 100 to 300 valid queries are collected using `Mistral-medium` with few-shot prompting, we found that a fine-tuned `Mixtral-8x7b` already outperformed the initial approach.
 We then repeated steps 6-8 using the newly trained model on the failure-case set, doubling our success-rate.
 The ratio of